ninochang/presentations/swag-2024-Q1-openday/slides.md

 # Timestamp-Based Packet Delivery
 - Timestamps allow the receiver to **reorder** packets before handover to decoder.
-- Ensuring packets are decoded and displayed in the correct order
+- Ensuring packets are delivered to the decoder in the correct order

 ---
 # Correct order of packets matters